shall have seven (4) classes of memberships.

 Active Member is one who owns or breeds the North American BABYDOLL Southdown Sheep or pet owners, wool fanciers and youth, or person interested in supporting the Association.
 These persons may become an active member in NABSSAR by making application and paying membership fees.

-Lifetime Adult Single: Same as the Adult Single, except the membership is for life and the cost is $300.00 for their lifetime.
+Lifetime Adult Single: Same as the Adult member, except the membership is for life and the cost is $300.00 for their lifetime.

 Membership Fees and Rules